tomaskraus/split-if/README.md

 # split-if

 RxJS operator.
-Packs all the RxJS source Observable values into arrays.
-These arrays are emitted every time a predicate is fulfilled.
+Packs all the source Observable values into arrays.
+New array is emitted every time a predicate is fulfilled.

 See [RxJS](https://rxjs.dev/)